jaeseopark/lens-barrel-preview/README.md

     - `mountOuterDiameter` (number): Minimum diameter before requiring stepping (mm)
 - `lenses` (array or function, required): Array of lens objects or function that returns such an array.
   - `label` (string, optional): Display label for the lens
+  - `tags` (string[], optional): Optional list of tags for the lens (e.g. `['owned']`, `['shortlisted']`).
+Tags are used to look up colors from `renderOptions.backgroundColorMapping` so cards can be color-coded based on tag membership.
   - `diameter` (number, required): Lens diameter in mm
   - `length` (number, required): Lens length in mm
 - `renderOptions` (object, optional): Rendering options
   - `cardWidth` (number): Width of each preview card in pixels
   - `lensScale` (number): Scale factor for lens rendering
+  - `backgroundColorMapping` (object, optional): A mapping from tag name to CSS color string.
+If provided, the card background color will be chosen from the first tag present on a lens that exists in this mapping.

 ## License